 - Geo-textile fabric and drain board to provide filtration and space over drain.

 - BioBarrier (TM) with a plastic-embedded non-systemic herbicide, with a lower toxicity than table salt or aspirin, that creates a 2″ thick root deflection zone around the drainage material by preventing root cell tip division.
 The product, guaranteed effective for 15 years, has been used as a weed control system for more than 35 years in agriculture to prevent weed growth between row crops.
 Drainage pads are placed over the drain hole.

 - To prevent clogging you need to slow the water so that the fines in the planting medium settle to the bottom and not onto the filter medium.
 When selecting planter liners pick one with sidewall drainage, not on the bottom.
 This is an integral part of the drainage system as it allows the “fines” to settle to the bottom below the sidewall drain.
 Traditional pea gravel is too large and the water will flow rapidly to the drain and clog it with fines.
 Fine sand will flow too slow and form an impenetrable layer clogging with fines.

 “Paver Base” is an acceptable readily available alternative from most large home improvement stores and will work in our planter liners with a side drain as the well below it provides a place for fines to settle.
-Rubber mulch may also work.
+Rubber mulch may also work for you.